 Given the reliability of these markers as an indication of risk for developing certain cancers, the argument could be made that they should be requested for both male and female patients with family histories that warrant the necessity.

 Were you recently diagnosed with cancer?
 Do you feel that it could have been detected earlier if you’d had the proper testing?
-You should contact the knowledgeable attorneys at The Law Offices of Cohen and Jaffe, LLP, on Long Island.
+You should contact the knowledgeable attorneys at Law Office of Cohen & Jaffe, LLP, on Long Island.
 We can discuss the legal support and solutions available to you in your medical malpractice suit.